samuelhward/LOCUST_IO/README.md

 * __simple__ - It is designed to abstract the user away from LOCUST - operations such as converting from one data format to another can be done in two lines!
 Examples on how to use the API are included below, along with an example project.
 Transparency is also key as the code is heavily commented.

-* __extensible__ - Contributing to the project is simple, since most of the project is copy/paste!
+* __extensible__ - Contributing to the project is simple, since most of the project is copypaste!
 To add a new filetype, simply copypaste the read/write functions and use the [data dictionary](#global-data-definitions-and-variable-names) to match up your variables.
 Adding your own plotting and processing routines means just adding them to the respective files in *processing/*.

 * __portable__ - LOCUST_IO has all the infrastructure needed to encapsulate your automated pre/post processing scripts and can be ran 'out of the box' using the *example_project/* with the sample input/output files.
 Integration with LOCUST simply means cloning the latest version into *LOCUST/* folder!